-The 199 Homework activities are a fun way to reinforce classroom learning.
+The 230 Level 1 and 199 Level 2 Homework activities are a fun way to reinforce classroom learning.
 Many students require extra practice with word recognition and reading after school to retain what they have learned.
 The students also enjoy demonstrating their reading ability to parents and family.
 Eight different types of homework activities provide word recognition practice in formats that differ from the activities the student practiced during class.
 The students will generalize their word recognition and reading skills to a variety of typefaces and handwriting, and new situations.

 The student will demonstrate comprehension of words, phrases, and sentences by following instructions for the various activities.
-The student will do the following:
+The student will:

 - Match a word found in two different fonts

+- Read words in isolation

 - Find the correct word on a page full of other words

 - Choose the correct word to complete a sentence

 - Match words to pictures

+- Circle the word ending

 - Copy a sentence

+- Follow written directions

 - Read a cluster of sentences

 - Read flash card words to an adult

+To access the Homework PDF files, select Resources from the Home page.
+The activity is a printable file.
+Print and distribute to students.
 Teachers may have to read the directions to the student at first, but as he or she begins to recognize each type of activity, this will no longer be necessary.